schiban/dcv-layout-exercise/README.md

 # dcv-layout-exercise
-Exercício para realização de um layout simples responsivo composto por uma navbar, formulário e algumas imagens.
-Layout construído com Bootstrap.
+Exercise for making a simple responsive layout consisting of a navbar, form and some images.
+Layout built with Bootstrap.

 ![plot](./exercicio_WEB_02/preview.jpg)